BDD16/TheWolfDen/07-19-2025_Building_Smarter Fuzzers_Python_and_Machine_Learning.md

 It is simple to extend and supports dynamic module loading.
 Let's walk through how everything fits together.

+The repository for the code can be found here: https://github.com/DBA1337TECH/TwilightFangInstill

 ## High Level Architecture

 ![rpp structure](./rpp.png)